-Alabama Soccer Association offers a program to our youngest age group, the Elite Player Development program, which will expose our players to the program and staff.
-The 2005s & 2006s will tryout in late November.
-Players that are interested in the program are encouraged to enroll in EPD for the fall season to continue to develop.
-There will be an additional tryout in December;furthermore, an additional team could be formed for some players that are "late bloomers."
+Alabama Soccer Association offers a program to our youngest age groups, the Elite Player Development program.
+EPD gets the younger players introduced to the state's programing and staff.
+The 9-12 year olds will have a one-day tryout in November and will also participate in the other tryout dates in December.
+Furthermore, an additional team could be formed for some players that are "late bloomers."
 The tryout could consist of a weekend event, where players are placed on ‘teams’ and participate in games.
 Each ‘team’ has an adjunct staff coach which manages the group throughout the weekend.
 State Staff will observe and evaluate players, gaining input from the adjunct staff as well.

 - The state reserves the right to add or release players at any time.

 - Click here for calendar for the specificity of events held and registration deadlines.

 - Click here for more information on the process/evaluation